 Whatsapp: 076 882 2775

 Ultimately, there is always a silver lining even if we don’t see it yet.
-Every day is new and we are in charge of our mindset and destiny so be brave, put on your big girl (or boy pants) and show the world how amazing you are!
+Every day is new and we are in charge of our mindset and destiny so be brave, put on your big person pants and show the world how amazing you are!
 (I hope that is profound enough for everyone).

 If you have any ways to cope that you want to share with us, please leave them in the comments below.